 If you are planning to traverse through the lowlands, you should be prepared to prevent giardia by filtering or boiling your water, or using water purification tablets.
 Giardia cysts have been found in lakes and streams on both the north and south sides of the Alaska Range.

-For safety when travelling in bear country, cook 50 to 100 meters away from your camp to avoid attracting bears to your camp with cooking smells.
+For safety when travelling in bear country, cook 50 to 100 meters (150 to 300 feet) away from your camp to avoid attracting bears to your camp with cooking smells.
 After cooking, all food, garbage, pots and other utensils should be triple packaged in large plastic bags and placed 100 meters from the camp in a different location than where you cooked, but in a spot that can be observed from your tent.

 Snow Shovels and Saws